jamesrwaugh/PwnsianCartographer/README.md

 cmake ..
 make
 ```
-This will produce the executable in `build/bin`
+This will produce the executable in the top-level directory

 ###Library Requirements
 All used libraries are included as submodules, except for: